ergoserv/handbook/guides/query_objects.md

 * Query class name should have suffix `Query` (e.g. `AuthorsQuery`).
 * Query class name should start with primary model used in query in plular form (e.g. `AuthorsWithBooksQuery`).
 * Query classes should be inherited from `ApplicationQuery` (drop-in template - [application_query.rb](../templates/query_objects/application_query.rb)).
+* Query classes should define `query` method where query logic is incapsulated.

 ## Examples